-I wrote to my member of parliament (a member of the opposition party) , complaining that the Government was proposing to reducing freedom of speech in the UK.
+I wrote to my member of parliament (a member of the opposition party) , complaining that the Government was proposing to reduce freedom of speech in the UK.
 She wrote back staying that she didn't believe in an absolute right to freedom of speech and asked should someone be able to stand up in a crowded theater and shout "fire" thus causing a panic?

 Ignoring to debate her assumption that panic would ensue (not in Britain, surely?), I pointed out, that if there really was a fire, I would be very grateful to the person giving early warning of this dangerous situation, so if she is thinking of banning people shouting in theater she should refrain.
 The difference between her scenario and mine, is that in one instance the shout of fire is true and in the other, it is a malicious lie.
 We should all have freedom of speech, but not a freedom to knowingly lie or cause harm.